Nine Key Steps for Successfully Recruiting Overseas

 Most likely you will be recruiting experienced senior and technical professionals in a niche sector with particular skills and knowledge; will they likely be younger, single and mobile, or married with families, established social networks and their own home, which means a slightly different approach with higher potential costs.
 A lot of candidates won’t move if they can’t persuade their other half to either relocate or accept long periods without them.
 It may also help you to hone in on how to find and contact them – Facebook versus LinkedIn for example.

 Many US based companies ultimately end up sending an expat out to the region, although this is potentially a much higher cost than hiring a local.
 Why?
 Comfort and security seem to be the biggest drivers here although it may not be the best option for your local customers.

-Local/Regional candidates will have the advantage of language, culture and location, together with being able to hit the ground running having a knowledge of your markets, customers and competitors.
+Local and Regional candidates will have the advantage of language, culture and location, together with being able to hit the ground running with their knowledge of your markets, customers and competitors in the region.